-Email: d.stevanovic@schoenherr.rs

-URL: www.schoenherr.rs
+Email: d.stevanovic@schoenherr.rs URL: www.schoenherr.rs

-Danijel Stevanović is an attorney at law with Moravčević Vojnović and Partners in cooperation with Schoenherr since 2009 and is a member of the firm's EU and Competition practice.
+Danijel Stevanović is a partner with Moravčević Vojnović i Partneri AOD Beograd in cooperation with Schoenherr and is a member of the firm's EU and Competition practice.
 He has extensive experience in competition law matters in Serbia and neighbouring jurisdictions (Albania, Bosnia & Herzegovina, Kosovo, Macedonia and Montenegro) in a wide range of industries (including energy, industrials, consumer goods & services, financials, healthcare, technology and telecommunications).
 Danijel has advised in some of the leading antitrust investigations and antitrust damages cases in the Balkans, as well as in numerous high-profile merger control cases of international and regional significance.
 He holds postgraduate degrees from Central European University Budapest (International Business Law) and King's College London (Economics for Competition Law), and is fluent in English, Hungarian and Serbian.